 PT, DPT, OCS

 Hello and welcome to PMPT!
 I am the owner and sole provider here at PMPT.
 I have been a physical therapist for 7 years, earning my DPT (Doctorate of Physical Therapy) degree in 2015 from Ohio University.
 After graduating, I did a 12 month residency program at University of Wisconsin in Madison specializing in orthopedics.
-While in residency, I completed my first marathon.
-It...went.
-I have been a runner since kindergarten but nothing in my years of running prepared me for the last 6 miles of that marathon.
+While in residency, I completed my first marathon and have run a handful since then.

 In 2021, I left OSU to start PMPT!
-While this has been a major transition for me, I am excited for new opportunities that this change will bring.
-I see clients out of Verve Studios in Grandview and currently live in the Olde Towne East area with my dog, Wally, who occasionally accompanies me to the clinic.
+While this has been a major transition for me, I have been grateful for new opportunities that this change brought me.
+I see clients out of a small office in Westerville and will accommodate mobile PT visits upon request.
+I live in the Harrison West area with my dog, Wally, who occasionally accompanies me to the clinic.
 I enjoy hiking, biking, running and exploring near and far.

 MISSION, VISION & PHILOSOPHY